awsdocs/aws-lambda-developer-guide/doc_source/configuration-layers.md

   └ bin/jq
   ```

-For more information about path settings in the Lambda execution environment, see [Environment Variables Available to Lambda Functions](lambda-environment-variables.md)\.
+For more information about path settings in the Lambda execution environment, see [Runtime Environment Variables](configuration-envvars.md#configuration-envvars-runtime)\.

 ## Layer Permissions<a name="configuration-layers-permissions"></a>